akosik/Galaxy-Explorers-CS442-HW-1/README.md

 # Galaxy Explorers
 ### Erik and Alec

-(Disclaimer:
+File Decoder: Every File Contains 3 letters E for explorer, A-C-V for assembly-c-vectorized, and D-F for double-float.
+(Disclaimer: All times are in nanoseconds.)
 #### Part 1
 ##### A.
 We picked 10,000 I (where I stands for iterations) for 2^8 to 2^11, 1000 I for 2^11 to 2^15, 200I for 2^16 to 2^19, then 20 for 2^19 to 2^24.
-We picked these iterations because as the size of objects increases, the dataset will get bigger, so finding an accurate mean time per coordinate would require less iterations.
+We picked these iterations because as the size of the objects increases, the dataset will get bigger, so finding an accurate mean time per coordinate would require less iterations.

 ##### B.